Rules of Appellate Procedure Appellate Procedure Rule 5: Report of a case for determination

 Table of Contents

 A report of a case for determination by an appellate court shall for all purposes under these rules be taken as the equivalent of a notice of appeal.
 Whenever a case or any part of it is reported after decision or verdict, the aggrieved party (as designated by the lower court) shall be treated as the appellant.
 Whenever a case or any part of it is reported without decision or verdict, the plaintiff in a civil action or the defendant in a criminal case shall be treated as the appellant.
-The clerk of the lower court shall serve notice of the filing of the report by mailing a copy thereof to counsel of record for each party; or if a party is not represented by counsel, to the party at his last known address.
+The clerk of the lower court shall serve notice of the filing of the report by transmitting a copy thereof to each party.

 Rule 5 was revised to reflect notification methods include “transmitting” notice, which may include electronic or conventional mail.
 Minor changes were made to the final sentence of Rule 5 to remove terms rendered unnecessary by the new definition of “party” added to Rule 1(c) in 2019.